Outlets

 } from '@moostjs/event-wf'

-// Auth flows are security-sensitive — HandleStateStrategy gives truly single-use tokens.
+// Auth flows are security-sensitive — HandleStateStrategy gives server-side state, revocation, and fail-closed semantics.

 // Use a Redis/database-backed WfStateStore in production (WfStateStoreMemory is dev-only).